 There’s now a new ransomware attack, on average, every 10 seconds.
-Threat actors have become powerful and sophisticated enough to successfully hold national governments—including Ireland and Costa Rica—to ransom.
+Threat actors have become powerful and sophisticated enough to successfully hold national governments—such as Ireland and Costa Rica—to ransom.

 The infographic below shows more about why EDR and XDR are not enough on their own to combat ransomware and other advanced attacks.
-Complimenting these solutions with MTD will bring you and your organization greater peace of mind.
+Complementing these solutions with AMTD will bring you and your organization greater peace of mind.